 Not so long ago, Kodak was the first name in the industry when people looked for film, cameras, and other photography tools.
 Then digital photography pushed the giant to bankruptcy.
-What few people realize is that Kodak was fully capable of emerging into the digital age along with the rest of the photography industry.
+Few people realize that Kodak could fully emerge into the digital age along with the rest of the photography industry.

-The industry giant, which at its prime cornered 90% of the market in film sales, created its first digital camera in 1975.
-Unfortunately, instead of moving forward with that innovation and allocating resources to push it into the public's view, Kodak chose to keep those resources focused on the current film market.
+At its prime, the industry giant, which cornered 90% of the market in film sales, created its first digital camera in 1975.
+Unfortunately, instead of moving forward with that innovation and allocating resources to push it into the public's view, Kodak kept those resources focused on the current film market.

 For fear of edging out their own traditional products, Kodak shut down this particular avenue of research and development, licensed their digital photography patents to other camera makers, and kept their focus on their core business: film.
 The result?
-A company forced into bankruptcy because of its inability to move forward with the innovations the public really wanted to see.
+They forced the company into bankruptcy because of its inability to move forward with the innovations the public really wanted to see.

-When it comes to innovation, proper allocation of resources is critical.
-If you're trying to encourage innovation within your company, you must pay attention to all steps of the innovation cycle.
+With innovation, allocating proper innovation resources is critical.
+If you're trying to encourage innovation within your company, you must pay attention to resourcing all steps of the innovation cycle.

 - Sufficient Funding: Don't shortchange your project in the effort to save money.
-At the same time, however, you have to avoid over-investing in a project that could potentially fail later.
+However, avoid over-investing in a project that might fail later.
 Find the right resource balance for your organization.

 - The Right Manpower: Intermix your team.
 Combine people who have experience in successful innovation projects with people who are new to the organization or process and who will challenge the ways things are done.
-This helps avoid the issue with “believing your own PR” so that every assumption is challenged up front.
+This helps avoid the issue of “believing your own PR” so that every assumption is challenged upfront.

-Manifesting innovation within your company is a process, one that must be supported from start to finish with the right mix of resources.
-At times, innovation may seem to be just outside your reach.
-It may seem as though you're spending more time, money, and effort on failures than you are on successes.
+Manifesting innovation within your company is a process, one that must be supported from start to finish with the right mix of the proper innovation resources.
+Innovation may seem to be just outside your reach.
+It may appear you're spending more time, money, and effort on failures than you are on successes.
 Failure, however, is not a roadblock to the innovation process.
-Rather, it's a critical piece of the innovation puzzle that allows you to discover what doesn't work and allocate your resources better in the future.
+Rather, it's a critical piece of the innovation puzzle that allows you to discover what doesn't work and allocate the proper innovation resources better in the future.

-Ready to learn more about the innovation process and how to make it work within your organization?
-Contact me today for more information about using your resources appropriately, creating that critical atmosphere of innovation, and learning how to balance your resources appropriately.
+Ready to learn more about the proper innovation resources and how to make them work within your organization?
+If you are looking for advice, contact Techtrend, an innovation agency, for more information about using your resources appropriately, creating that critical atmosphere of innovation, and learning how to balance your resources appropriately.